fpavogt/fcmaker/_sources/running.rst.txt

    >>> import fcmaker
    >>> fcmaker.make_fc( ... ) # or fcmaker.make_fc_local ( ... )

-When running fcmaker as a script, any arguments you feed it is pretty much sent to the underlying functions ``make_fc()`` and ``make_fc_local()``.
+When running fcmaker as a script, any argument you feed it is pretty much sent to the underlying functions ``make_fc()`` and ``make_fc_local()``.
 For simplicity, this page only discusses how to run the entire module as a script, which ought to be slightly more friendly to users not (yet!) familiar with Python.
 Still, the hope is that after reading